josephsmartinez/UNIX_Linux/Topics/Processes_Signals_Services/processes.md

 - Sent among processes as a means of communication
 - Can be sent by the terminal diver to kill, interrupt, or suspend processes
 - Can be sent by the kernel

+NOTE: Linux system priorities are 0 to 139.
+0 to 99 for real time.
+100 to 139 for users

+Nice value range is -20 to +19. -20 is highest.
+0 is the default. +19 is lowest.

+The relation between nice value and priority is: PR = 20 + NI